1. Background

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Bank or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.

-A contingent liability also arises where there is a liability that cannot be recognised because it cannot be measured reliably.
-The Bank does not recognise a contingent liability but discloses its existence in the financial statements.
+cannot be measured reliably.
+The Bank does not recognize a contingent liability but discloses its existence in the financial statements.
 Contingent assets are neither recognised nor disclosed in the financial statements.

 L. Earnings Per Share (EPS)

-Basic and diluted earnings per share is computed in accordance with Accounting Standard-20 - Earnings per share.
+Basic and diluted earnings per share is computed in accordance with Accounting Standard-20 -Earnings per share.

 Basic earnings per share is calculated by dividing the net profit or loss after tax for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
 Partly paid equity shares are treated as a fraction of an equity share to the extent that they are entitled to participate in dividends relative to a fully paid equity share during the period.